b-chiang/protocol-reading-list/README.md

 # protocol-reading-list

-A list of resources for people that want to understand how specific protocols work.
+A list of resources for understanding how specific protocols work.

 [MEV 101](https://github.com/0xmebius/mev/blob/main/MEV101.pdf) by [@0xmebius](https://twitter.com/0xmebius) is a good starting point if you're new.